-- Students scoring 79.9% or below are required to meet with faculty to review the exam.
-The student will then follow up with the faculty until an achievement of 80% or greater is reached on two successive exams. - Any student found to be making copies or taking pictures of exam content will receive a "0" for the current exam and will be reported to the director and division chair for possible dismissal.
+- The Missildine Exam Diagnostics Tool (EDT) will be utilized for all students failing to achieve a minimum standard of 80% on any exam.
+The use of the tool will enhance student self-awareness and performance. - Students scoring 79.9% or below are required to meet with faculty to complete the Missildine EDT and review the exam.
+The student will then follow up with faculty until an achievement of 80% or greater is reached on two successive exams. - Any student found to be making copies or taking pictures of exam content will receive a "0" for the current exam and will be reported to the Director and Division Chair for possible dismissal. - Exam reviews must be done promptly and as soon as possible to enhance students' learning.